Pairwise Elimination with Instance-Dependent Guarantees for Bandits with Cost Subsidy: Algorithms and Analysis for the Fixed Threshold Setting

 \subsection{Analysis for FT-UCB}

 FT operates in the \emph{fixed threshold} setting with $\mu_\CS = \mu_0$, where $\mu_0 > 0, \mu_0 \in \reals{}$ is a known threshold.
 Although the setup for the fixed threshold setting remains similar to the known reference arm and subsidized best reward settings discussed in the main paper, the key difference is in the definition of optimal arm $a^*$.
 In this section, optimal action $a^* = \arg \min_{i: \mu_i \geq \mu_0} c_i$.
+We highlight that while in the \emph{known reference arm} and subsidized best reward settings, the structure of the problem ensured that a feasible arm always existed.
+In the fixed threshold setting, we assume that there is at least one feasible arm satisfying the reward constraint.

 \begin{theorem}[Instance dependent upper bound on cost and quality regret for FT-UCB] For bandit instance $\nu$, over horizon $T$, the expected cumulative cost regret $\Expectation \mysqbrack{ \costRegret \myparen{ T, \nu } }$ and quality regret $\Expectation \mysqbrack{ \qualityRegret \myparen{ T, \nu } }$ of the FT-UCB algorithm are upper bounded respectively as,